 We all shared a washroom, above the deck, and had to pick up our food from the upper deck galley.
 No cafeteria.
 On the midnight watch, when the cooks were off duty, they would leave loaves of bread and plates of sliced meat on a shelf at the galley entrance, with a large bowl of melted butter.
 We got a paintbrush to apply it to the bread.
 No frills.

 In the engine room during the middle watch it was not a very quiet time.
 Stokers had to make fresh water, as well as maintain the engine room.
-We did this by filling up the large evaporator with seawater, boiling it with super-hot steam sent through the unit's internal coils to separate the salt from the seawater.
+We did this by filling up the large evaporator with seawater, boiling it with super-heated steam sent through the unit's internal coils to separate the salt from the seawater.
 Following an appropriate time steaming, the steam would be shut off and cold water would be sent through the same coils.
 All salt would end up coating the internal coils of the unit.
 Next, empty the now fresh water from the unit to the fresh water separate tank.
 Then open the unit (no small feat) and bang off all the salt coated on the coils.
 Finally, haul the many pails of salt up onto the upper deck and dump it back into the ocean.
 This duty had to be performed and timed perfectly.
 If the crew tasted salt in the water when sipping it with their rum the next morning at tot-time, you were in a heap of trouble.

 Life on board was never dull when we occasionally went hunting for Russians – mostly those crewing large Russian factory fishing trawlers.
 They were illegally fishing in Canadian waters, with ladies in the crew, and were generally out at sea for a year at a time.
 They netted every species of fish, no exclusions, and they canned their catch onboard.
 They were very persistent though.
 As soon as we escorted them out of our waters and cleared the horizon, they came right back.